TablePress/TablePress/readme.md

 * TablePress now requires WordPress 3.6!

 ** Version 1.3 **
-* Compatiblity with WordPress 3.8 and the new admin styling
+* Compatibility with WordPress 3.8 and the new admin styling
 * Bugfix: Import of JSON files did not take row/column visibility into account
 * Bugfix: File names of exported files were sometimes broken
 * Bugfix: Translations for some strings were not loaded properly